camunda-community-hub/micronaut-camunda-platform-7/FAQ.md

    4. Release version to Maven Central by selecting the repository and clicking on "Release"
 4. Check Maven Central
    1. The new release should appear on https://search.maven.org/search?q=micronaut-camunda-bpm-feature after a few minutes
-   2. Update README.md to include the new version of the dependency for Gradle and Maven.
+   2. Update README.md
+      1. Dependencies for Gradle and Maven
+      2. Compatibility Matrix
    3. That's all :-) There is no need to update the version in the project.
 It will stay at 0.0.1-SNAPSHOT.